podiumautomation/neon/README.md

 # Data

-As our data source, we’ll use the ~400 indoor plants from the public Perenual database.
-However, since the querying capability of their API isn’t advanced enough for us, we’ve provided the JSON here in this repo.
+As our data source, we’ve pulled ~150 indoor plants from the public [Perenual database](https://www.perennials.com/).
+They're available in the `plants.jsonl` file.

 # Goal